FionaXie1992/PearPlayer.js/README_EN.md

 Congratulations!
 NOW your player has P2P ability and no plug-ins!

 ### How to accelerate your videos?
-The videos above has already been dispatched.
+The video above has already been dispatched.
 So how to speed up other videos?
 It's a piece of cake.
 Just add your video URL into [Video distribution system](https://oss.webrtc.win/).
 And then you can feel free to use Pear's massive nodes to accelerate your videos!
 Please click [here](https://manual.webrtc.win/oss/) for detailed guide.
 (Now only support dispatched `MP4`format.
 You need to add `Pear-Demo` in front of the video name, such as `Pear-Demo-movie.mp4`)

 ## Who's using PearPlayer today？